hyperledger/indy-hipe/README.md

 for short) for chunks of technology or process that are important to standardize across the Indy ecosystem.

-Many changes, including bug fixes and documentation improvements, can just be implemented and reviewed via the normal GitHub pull request workflow.
+Many changes, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.
 Some changes, though, are "substantial"; these are the ones where a HIPE helps to produce consensus and a shared understanding in the community.
 The